 Drugs Will Kill You

 No drug or alcohol addict is going to come right out and admit that drugs will kill you.
 This is especially true if these are your hard-core using friends with whom you spent many a night in utter oblivion.
 While your former friends may instinctively know that drugs are bad for their health, they’re addicted, so the consequences likely don’t matter.
 If they do, they don’t matter sufficiently for them to want to do anything to stop their self-destructive ways.
-They know that they’re killing themselves, but they either don’t care or can’t help themselves right now.
-If you come around, they surely won’t breathe the truth to you that drugs will kill you, not when they’re hanging onto their high so desperately themselves.

 You’re Life Was Down the Tubes While You Were Using